peteroupc/html3dutil/doc/ShapeGroup.md

 #### Return Value

-The shape or shape group located in this shape group at the given index, or null if none is found there.
+The shape or shape group located in this shape group at the specified index, or null if none is found there.
 (Type: <a href="ShapeGroup.md">ShapeGroup</a>)

 <a name='ShapeGroup_getTransform'></a>
 ### ShapeGroup#getTransform()